andyymacck/README/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-                                                                                                                                                                                                                       :man_technologist:  Hello, this is a place for some of the code I have written.
-Feel free to copy anything, or reach out with any questions! :speak_no_evil: :hear_no_evil:
+        Hello, this is a place for some of the code I have written.
+Feel free to copy anything, or reach out with any questions!